 Taste the soup and make adjustments- see recipe notes.

 Sprinkle with fresh tarragon, chives, and/or parsley.
-Serve the Lobster bisque with warm toasty garlic bread to mop up all the goodness.
+Serve the Lobster bisque with warm, toasty garlic bread to mop up all the goodness and love.

 On the homefront: One of the most loving things we can do for our significant other, our family, or for ourselves is to give the gift of nourishment.
 It need not be overly fancy or even time-consuming.
 When made with love, even the humblest of meals is elevated.

-The most important thing I learned from this, is that when I would shift down into my heart space when cooking, and tap into the love that is always there, meals would just taste better.
+The most important thing I learned from this is that when I shift down into my heart space while cooking and tap into the love that is always there, meals taste better.
 As cheesy as it sounds- perhaps love truly is the magic ingredient.

 xoxo